timgit/pg-boss/docs/configuration.md

     This option may be beneficial if you'd like to use an existing database service with its own connection pool.

-    For example, you may be relying on the cluster module on a web server, and you'd like to limit the growth of total connections as much as possible.

 * **schema** - string, defaults to "pgboss"

     Database schema that contains all required storage objects.
 Only alphanumeric and underscore allowed, length: <= 50 characters